Kroyn/gen-image-desc/README.md

-# gen-image-desc
+# Generate an image description (Image Captioning)
-Generate an image description
+Temporary now is blank.